DanielLin9406/fullstack-priceDashboard/README.md

 [![Build Status](https://travis-ci.org/DanielLin9406/fullstack-priceDashboard.svg?branch=master)](https://travis-ci.org/DanielLin9406/fullstack-priceDashboard)

-This project as internal tool for the company is desinged for setting and showing product price.
+This project is originally desinged as an internal tool for the company for the purpose of setting and showing product price.
+Initially, it contains only front-end side before I completely refractor front-end side and rebuild it as a full-stack project with container technique.
+It also has CI pipeline right now.

 Set a new promotion and view a particular promotion.
 ![preview1](https://i.imgur.com/6rcwR3Y.png)